grumpyclimber/construction/article.md

  <a class="post-activity" href="https://community.dataquest.io/t/analyzing-cia-factbook-with-sql-full-project/558357/1">
   <span class="relative-date" data-format="tiny" data-time="1637360860367">1d</span></a>\n</td>\n</tr>
 ```
 How to find order in this madness?
-We only need 3 elements from the above code (well actually 2, but having a title would be nice).
+We only need 2 elements from the above code (but we'll try to extract more).
 The title in the above block of code is "Analyzing CIA Factbook with SQL - Full Project", we can find the title inside the span element:
 ```html
 <span dir="ltr">Analyzing CIA Factbook with SQL - Full Project</span>